Failure Modes of Maximum Entropy RLHF: Maximum Entropy RLHF

 \subsection{Offline Maximum Entropy RLHF (SimPO)}

-Even though Maximum Entropy fails to provide sufficient regularization to prevent overfitting, its closed-form solution, SimPO, proves to be both effective and performant.
-This effectiveness cannot be solely attributed to the use of a low learning rate, since one of the configurations for Llama 3~\citep{grattafiori2024llama3herdmodels} employs an even higher learning rate than DPO.
-Nevertheless, maintaining a low learning rate remains critical for controlling the KL, which is a crucial and universal requirement across all alignment algorithms~\citep{gao2022scalinglawsrewardmodel,rafailov2024scalinglawsrewardmodel}.
+Although Maximum Entropy RL fails in online settings, its closed-form offline solution, SimPO, is both effective and empirically competitive.
+This is not solely due to conservative learning rate---one SimPO configuration for Llama~3~\citep{grattafiori2024llama3herdmodels} uses a higher learning rate than DPO---though controlling the KL divergence remains a universal requirement across alignment methods~\citep{gao2022scalinglawsrewardmodel,rafailov2024scalinglawsrewardmodel}.

-One might argue that, since all samples are in-distribution, there is no need for an explicit OOD regularizer.
-However, as noted by \citet{azar2023generaltheoreticalparadigmunderstand,rafailov2024scalinglawsrewardmodel}, the reward model effectively drifts out-of-distribution during optimization, which leads to sub-epoch overoptimization.
-This highlights that the form of the reward model is critical, and that the mere presence of a reference model is insufficient.
-To mitigate this, \citet{huang2025correctingmythosklregularizationdirect} propose replacing KL with $\chi^2$ regularization, thereby injecting pessimism directly into the reward model.
-They report that this approach maintains performance across multiple epochs, whereas DPO collapses after just one.
-However, we were unable to reproduce these results, leaving open the question of whether $\chi^2$ regularization truly implements pessimism.
-This makes the performance of SimPO particularly intriguing, not because it achieves pessimism, but because it demonstrates strong results even without relying on a reference model.
+A common argument for offline stability is that training samples remain in-distribution, removing the need for explicit OOD regularization.
+However, the reward model can drift out of distribution during optimization, leading to sub-epoch overoptimization~\citep{azar2023generaltheoreticalparadigmunderstand,rafailov2024scalinglawsrewardmodel}; \citet{huang2025correctingmythosklregularizationdirect} propose $\chi^2$ regularization to inject pessimism, though we were unable to reproduce these results.
+SimPO is intriguing in this context: it achieves strong results without enforcing pessimism or referencing an external policy.